streamr-dev/network/packages/client/README.md

 | canPublish | Publish to stream| |✔️|✔️|✔️|
 | canSubscribe | Subscribe to stream|✔️| |✔️|✔️|
 | canGrant | Edit stream permissions| | | |✔️|

+> ⚠️ Permission snippets are [in this PR](https://github.com/streamr-dev/network-monorepo/pull/450).
+If it lands to main before this PR, please merge those snippets to this PR.

 ## Data Unions